 Warming Wednesday, triple digits inland Thursday

 Happy Fiesta!
 A few areas of clouds and fog will form Wednesday morning.
 Fog-prone areas will likely have troubles with the morning commute and visibility.
 Clouds clear out seamlessly into the afternoon and clear skies prevail.
-Temperatures warm another 3-5 degrees and yet another heatwave is around the corner.
+Temperatures warm another 3-5 degrees and yet another wave of heat is around the corner.